SwapnikKatkoori/PyChess/README.md

 # PyChess
-A chess GUI in Python and an AI
+A chess GUI and AI in Python